top of page

 This will ensure the company receives your resume and knows that you were interested in meeting with them.
 You can find the reviewer in ArtWorks and/or on LinkedIn after the Portfolio Review and send them a message to express your interest in them and to keep in touch.

-Is there Zoom / remote meeting etiquette?
+Is there remote meeting etiquette?

 What if I need immediate HELP during Fine Arts Portfolio Review Remote?